CodeByEnzo/Quai-Antique/README.md

 Now find the file config.js in src folder.
 You have to make sure that this line : export const hostname = "http://localhost/SERVEURQUAI/";
 Match with the correct folder.
+Nom open new terminal in the projet and install NPM with this command: npm install
 Front end is set !

 # SUCCESS ! you should now be able to run the project !